 In mid-May, one trap should be put out for every three apple or plum trees.

 The trap is easy to assemble, simply follow the instructions provided.
 The Plum and Codling Moth traps are supplied with 2 lures, the spare should be kept in the freezer and be used to replace the original after 5 weeks.

 The codling moth and plum moth pheromone lures are specific to these moths and do not attract beneficial insects or bees.

 |CodT01||Codling Moth Trap(c/w 2 lures)|

 Yellow Sticky Traps can be used against a number of insect pests including Whitefly, Thrips, Leaf Miners and Aphids (greenfly and blackfly) in greenhouses and conservatories.

-These traps should be hung just above the growing points of plants, as well as monitoring they can be used to help reduce levels of pests.
+As well as monitoring they can be used to help reduce levels of pests.